-- How is TCG unique when it comes to building in the cloud?
+- How is CTSC unique when it comes to building in the cloud?

 We don't set up cloud accounts or build servers, only to hand things over for someone else to manage and support.
 For groups interested in do-it-yourself cloud technologies, you can check out this service page.

-- How much does TCG charge for cloud services?
+- How much does CTSC charge for cloud services?
 Is it the same as on-premise servers?

 - We effectively have two cost recovery models.
 Our more traditional recovery model charges clients the same amount every month for each server, without hourly charges or extra fees.
 This rate adjusts modestly every fiscal year and can be found on the IT Rates Page under System Administration Solutions.
 We charge the same to support virtual machines in the cloud, on-campus VMware environments, or physical servers in the data center.